Today, the small island of Salt Cay is recognized mainly for two things:

 Salt Cay is a small island with a limited number of facilities, so we recommend reserving both your dives and

 accommodations well in advance, especially if you’re planning to visit during the busy winter seasons.
-If diving is your main focus whilst on Salt Cay, check with the local dive company before booking your accommodation, as vacation packages combining dive trips are offered.
+If diving is your main focus while on Salt Cay, check with the local dive company before booking your accommodation, as vacation packages combining dive trips are offered.

 From January to April, Humpback Whales migrate past the Turks and Caicos during their annual travels from the polar feeding grounds to breeding grounds in the south.